antonio-petricca/buddy-linux/README.md

 $ sudo reboot
 ```

 Don't forget that the ntve mentioned version compiles **only up to the kernel 4.12.x**.
+If you want to install latest kernels, you have to address [my driver porting](github.com/antonio-petricca/paragon-ufsd-ntfs-driver-porting).

 If you wish to embed the driver into other kernel versions, you have to boot into with the **ntfs-3g** driver and repeat the same procedure.